jbush001/NyuziProcessor/hardware/README.md

 The amount of RAM available in the Verilog simulator defaults to 16MB.
 To alter it, change MEM_SIZE in testbench/verilator_tb.sv.

-The simulator exits when all thread halt by writing to the appropriate control register.
+The simulator exits when all threads halt by writing to the appropriate control register.

-To write a waveform trace, set the environment variable VERILATOR_TRACE while building:
+To write a waveform trace, set the environment variable VERILATOR_TRACE and rebuild:

+    make clean
     VERILATOR_TRACE=1 make

 The simulator writes a file called `trace.vcd` in